amundsen-io/rfcs/rfcs/000-python-dataclasses.md

 - The primary change will happen in amundsencommon repositories where we are defining the models.
 I believe no other major change will be required in any other repository.

-- DROPS SUPPORT OF PYTHON 3.6
+- Python 3.6 can still be supported as long as it's needed through  backported to py36 ([ericvsmith/dataclasses](https://github.com/ericvsmith/dataclasses)).

 ## Drawbacks